 Casa Lisboa Gastronomia Portuguesa

-We do love a bargain boozy brunch, and Portuguese restaurant Casa Lisboa delivers just that with its eight-course weekend offering.
-Available for an affordable $350 per person every Saturday, Sunday, and public holiday, you get to tuck into six starters including the foodgasmic Garlic Octopus, fluffy Codfish Cakes, and refreshing Clams Casa Lisboa, as well as a main of your choice.
+We do love a bargain boozy brunch, and Portuguese restaurant Casa Lisboa delivers just that with its four-course weekend offering.
+Available for an affordable $358 per person every Saturday, Sunday, and public holiday, you get to tuck into six starters including the foodgasmic Portugese crab salad, fluffy Codfish Cakes, and refreshing Clams Casa Lisboa, as well as a main of your choice.
 Be warned though, picking one is tough, given that you have six equally mouth-watering dishes to choose from including the Slow Roasted Suckling Pig, Oven Baked Duck Rice, and the whopping too-big-to-finish Casa Lisboa Francesinha (a Portuguese style hamburger stuffed with roast beef, chorizo, pork belly, cheese, egg, and potatoes).
-There are four rich desserts to choose from too, including the cheeky Drunken Pear in Port and Portuguese Biscuit Cake with vanilla ice cream, which tastes as heavenly as it sounds.
+There are five rich desserts to choose from too, including the cheeky Drunken Pear in Port and Portuguese Biscuit Cake with vanilla ice cream, which tastes as heavenly as it sounds.
 You can also choose from two free-flow drinks packages for an additional price, allowing you to sip on as much sangria and wine as you like.
-Alternatively, you can just hit the cocktail menu and savour the highly-addictive Lisboa Cooler ($68), Ginger Sour ($78), and several other equally tantalising options.
+Alternatively, you can just hit the cocktail menu and savour the highly-addictive Green Day ($78), Bloody Mary ($78), and several other tantalising options.

 Olé Spanish Restaurant and Wine Bar

-If you love sushi then you’re in for a serious treat as Japanese restaurant FUMI has launched an all-you-can-eat sushi brunch every Saturday.
-The trendy eatery, which was voted the “Hottest New Restaurant in 2018” by CNN, is inviting diners to tuck into a selection of four different grilled skewers, twelve sushi dishes, six snacks, seasoned miso soup, and a special dessert of the day – all for a reasonable $450 per head.
-Guests can also choose one of two free-flow drinks packages, which include beer, wine, and sake, for an additional $128 or $168.
+If you love sushi then you’re in for a serious treat as Japanese restaurant FUMI has launched a semi-buffet brunch every Sunday.
+The trendy eatery, which was voted the “Hottest New Restaurant in 2018” by CNN, is inviting diners to tuck into unlimited delicacies from the appetizer and salad bar, sashimi and sushi bar, tempura and grill station, chef’s takoyaki station, the choice of one main course and a dessert platter for the table – all for a reasonable $480 per head.
+Guests can also choose one of two free-flow drinks packages, which include beer, wine, and sake, for an additional $168 or $228.
 Located in the heart of Lan Kwai Fong, on the sixth floor of California Tower, FUMI is a plush venue which boasts stylish, geometric gold walls, a sleek black bar, and tables seating intimate groups of up to four people, making this a great option for brunching with close friends or partners.